 Additionally, cultural training can provide advice on how to create a network of social contacts.
-The support of strong social contacts is necessary for the employee and their spouse and children to adapt to their new environment.
+The support of strong social contacts is necessary for the employee and their spouses and children to adapt to their new environment.

 The Advantages of Cultural Competency